ethereum/EIPs/EIPS/eip-1.md

 ##### Timeline
 Once a timeline with key dates is agreed upon for other crucial dates.
 The basic outline of a hardfork timeline should include:

-- Projected date for testnet network upgrade
+- Projected date for testnet network upgrades
 - Projected date for mainnet upgrade (the activation block number / projected date for this block)

 #### EIP Inclusion Process